Learn how to say to continue to do something in Spanish with seguir/continuar

 To express to keep on/continue doing something in Spanish we use one of these two verbal structures:

-Notice how both seguir and continuar are followed by a gerund, which coincides with the English structure.
+Notice how both seguir and continuar are followed by a present participle, which coincides with the English structure.

 However special attention must be paid to the verb seguir which is a stem-changing verb (e>i) as well as a consonant change verb (gu>g).
 See:

-- Conjugate stem-changing (e > i) verbs: seguir, conseguir, perseguir in El Presente (present tense)
+- Conjugate stem-changing (e > i) and (gu > g) verbs: seguir, conseguir, perseguir in the present tense in Spanish (El Presente)

 - Verbos con cambio ortográfico gu > g (El Presente)

-Also remember the absence of a preposition between seguir/continuar and the gerund form, as this is a common mistake.
+Also remember the absence of a preposition between seguir/continuar and the present participle form, as this is a common mistake.

 Here are some other examples: